 In addition to Mind-Body interventions offered at the Counseling Center, the new Buck Center for Health and Fitness offers many classes and events to support wellness on campus.
 Check out the 2014 wellness class schedule for more information.

 Group therapy is an important clinical adjunct to individual psychotherapy treatment.
 Past examples of groups have included body-image/eating disorders, children of alcoholics, academic self-management, as well as loss and grief.
 A member of the Counseling Service staff facilitates group sessions.
 Please ask your individual counselor for a referral or call 725-3145 to inquire about on-going groups or to suggest a group topic.
 We would be happy to refer you to a member of the Counseling Service staff to discuss your idea and explore options for its implementation.
 Off-campus referrals for relevant groups may be another option.

 We have two psychiatrists on staff at the Counseling Service to provide assessment, prescriptions, and medication monitoring.
 In most cases, students receiving medication through the Counseling Service must first meet with a staff counselor.
 In some cases, students may be asked to continue meeting with the counselor in order to monitor the effects of a new medication and/or to support the student in effective behavioral changes.
-All appointments with the psychiatrists are made through the Administrative Coordinator, Lindsay Moore.
-If you have any questions regarding the Counseling Service's psychiatric services, please call Lindsay Moore at 725-3145
+All appointments with the psychiatrists are made through the Administrative Coordinator, Lindsay Jacobs.
+If you have any questions regarding the Counseling Service's psychiatric services, please call Lindsay Jacobs at 725-3145

 ADHD or Learning Disabilities